 Stock options: The 2011 Stock Compensation Plan (the "2011 Plan") authorizes the granting of awards in any of the following forms: (i) stock options, (ii) stock appreciation rights, and (iii) other share-based awards, including but not limited to, restricted stock, restricted stock units or performance shares, and expires on the earlier of May 12, 2021, or the date that all shares reserved under the 2011 Plan are issued or no longer available.
 The 2011 Plan provides for the issuance of up to 700 shares of common stock pursuant to awards granted under the 2011 Plan.
 Options granted to employees typically vest over two years, while grants to non-employee directors vest in six months.
 As of January 3, 2015, 517 options were outstanding under the 2011 Plan.
 Our 2006 Stock Option Plan (the "2006 Plan") expired on June 30, 2011, but the options outstanding under the 2006 Plan continue to be exercisable in accordance with their terms.
-As of January 3, 2015, 380 options were outstanding under the 2096 Plan continue to be exercisable in accordance with their terms.
+As of January 3, 2015, 380 options were outstanding to employees and non-employee directors under the 2006 Plan.
+Our Restated 1997 Stock Option Plan (the "1997 Plan") has expired, but the options outstanding under the expired 1997 Plan continue to be exercisable in accordance with their terms.
 As of January 3, 2015, options to purchase an aggregate of 8 shares were outstanding under the 1997 Plan.
 We issue new common stock when stock options are exercised.
 The Company periodically grants stock options that vest based upon the achievement of performance targets.
 For performance based options, the Company evaluates the likelihood of the targets being met and records the expense over the probable vesting period.